The Most Unique Way to Find Off-Market Apartment Deals

 2. Identify a Property Class

 As a value-add apartment syndicator, I invest in class B property types.
 If you are a turnkey investor, you’ll pursue class A opportunities.
 If you are a distressed apartment investor, you will pursue class C or D opportunities.

 For me, my additional investment criteria are the number of units and age of the property.
-We want properties that are 150+ units and that were built in 1980 of newer.
-Based on your investment strategy, what factors do you look for in a potential deal (i.e. equity, delinquent taxes, recent evictions, signs of distress, sales date range, etc.)
+We want properties that are 150+ units and that were built in 1980 or later.
+Based on your investment strategy, what factors do you look for in a potential deal (i.e. equity, delinquent taxes, recent evictions, signs of distress, sales date range, etc.)?

 Using online resources like the county auditor site or ListSource, create a list of properties using the three pieces of information above (market, property type/class and investment criteria).

-Additionally, you want to find properties that were purchase 5 years or more ago.
+An additional factor you can filter by are apartment buildings that were purchased 5 years or more ago.
 James has found that owners who’ve purchased a property in this time frame will have likely built up enough equity to accept a below market offer price because they’ll still make a profit.

-For properties listed in an individual’s name, you should be able to locate the owner’s contact information when you pulled the list.
-If it is listed under an LLC name or a property manager, use skip tracing software to get the owner’s phone number and/or mailing address.
-Here’s a good resource for how to track down owner information, JF1065: How to Track Down Vacant Property Owners with Larry Higgins
+For properties listed in an individual’s name, you should be able to locate the owner’s contact information when you pull the list.
+If it is listed under an LLC name or a property manager, use skip tracing software to get the owner’s phone number and/or mailing address or look up the entity on the Secretary of State website.
+Here’s a good resource for how to track down owner information, JF1065: How to Track Down Vacant Property Owners with Larry Higgins.